evm100/UltraLights/Server/README.md

 connections.
 Clients rely on the system CA bundle, so additional certificate paths are unnecessary unless a custom trust store is desired.

+When migrating to mutual TLS, populate `BROKER_TLS_CA_FILE` with the UltraLights root CA and provide `BROKER_TLS_CERTFILE`/`BROKER_TLS_KEYFILE` so the server authenticates with its own client certificate.
+This identity is separate from the per-node certificates issued through the provisioning portal.
+Coordinate CA enrolment with the Mosquitto runbook in `docs/mqtt-broker-tls.md` so the broker trusts the same CA hierarchy used by the firmware.

 ## Operational notes

 - Authentication and administrative actions are persisted to the `audit_logs`